-At the 2010 AGM.
-KPMG - with Johan Kratz as the auditor-in-charge - was elected as FPC's auditor.
+At the 2010 AGM, KPMG, - with Johan Kratz as the auditor-in-charge, was elected as FPC's auditor.
 Johan Kratz has been an authorized public accountant since 1995.
-He is also auditor at companies including Concordia Maritime AB, Eka Chemicals AB and Nobel Biocare AB.
+Johan Kratz is also auditor at companies including Concordia Maritime AB, Akzo Nobel Pulp & Performance Chemicals AB and Nobel Biocare AB.

-The auditor examines the administration, financial statements, internal procedures and control systems, interim financial statements and interim reports, six-month accounts and six-monthly reports, year-end financial statements and Annual Report, and issues a statement regarding the Board's reports in conjunction with decisions made on matters such as new share issues and warrant programs.
+The auditor examines the administration, financial statements. internal procedures and control systems, interim financial statements and interim reports, six-month accounts and six-monthly reports, year-end financial statements and Annual Report, and issues a statement regarding the Board's reports in conjunction with decisions made on matters such as new share issues and warrant programs.
 Each year, the Board meets with the auditor to receive the auditor's report as to whether the company's organization is appropriately configured to ensure that accounting, management of funds and conditions in general are controlled satisfactorily.
-The auditor reported to the Board on one occasion and the President an additional occasion in respect of the 2012 fiscal year.
-During 2012, the auditor attended the AGM on May 31.
+The company's auditor reported to the Board on one occasion, and to the President on one occasion in the 2013 fiscal year.
+During 2013, the auditor attended the AGM on June 18.